systemd/systemd/docs/CONTAINER_INTERFACE.md

 7. The `/run/host/credentials/` directory is a good place to pass credentials into the container, using the `$CREDENTIALS_DIRECTORY` protocol, see above.

+8. The `/run/host/unix-export/` directory shall be writable from the container payload, and is where container payload can bind `AF_UNIX` sockets in that shall be *exported* to the host, so that the host can connect to them.
+The container manager should bind mount this directory on the host side (read-only ideally), so that the host can connect to contained sockets.
+This is most prominently used by `systemd-ssh-generator` when run in such a container to automatically bind an SSH socket into that directory, which then can be used to connect to the connector.

+9. The `/run/host/unix-export/ssh` `AF_UNIX` socket will be automatically bound
+   by `systemd-ssh-generator` in the container if possible, and can be used to connect to the container.

+10. The `/run/host/userdb/` directory may be used to drop-in additional JSON user records that `nss-systemd` inside the container shall include in the system's user database.
+This is useful to make host uses and their home directory automatically accessible to containers in transitive fashion.
+See `nss-systemd(8)` for details.

+11. The `/run/host/home/` directory may be used to bind mount host home directories of users that shall be made available in the container to.
+This may be used in combination with `/run/host/userdb/` above: one defines the user record, the other contains the user's home directory.

 ## What You Shouldn't Do

 1. Do not drop `CAP_MKNOD` from the container. `PrivateDevices=` is a commonly